NeilJustice/ZenUnitAndMetalMock/README.md

 Options:

 None
-   Run all non-skipped tests while printing detailed information.
+   Run all tests while printing detailed information.
 -minimalist
-   Print only preamble and conclusion.
+   Print only preamble, any test failure details, and conclusion.
 -pause
    Wait for input before running tests to allow attaching a profiler or debugger.
 -wait